shparkivozhyk/Frontcamp/mongo2.md

     }
 ])
 </code></pre>
 <pre><code>
 { "_id" : "Latvia", "carriers" : [ "JetClub AG", "Blue Jet SP Z o o", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways", "Uzbekistan Airways" ] }
 </code></pre>

+### 4.What are the carriers which flue the most number of passengers from the United State to either Greece, Italy or Spain?
+Find top 10 carriers, but provide the last 7 carriers (do not include the first 3).
+Show result as { "_id" : "<carrier>", "total" : 999}